 Southern pine beetle, or SPB, is a bark beetle that infests pine trees.
 The beetle is small, only 2-4 mm in length (about the size of a grain of rice) and is red-brown to black in color.

 All pine trees are susceptible, including pitch pine, white pine, and red pine.
 In addition to pines, hemlocks and spruce may also be affected in highly infested areas.
 No hardwood tree species are affected.

 Infested trees in New York were found in October, 2014 in Suffolk County on Long Island.
 The beetles most likely colonized Long Island from the New Jersey Pinelands where it has been very abundant in recent years.
 This is the first recorded find of SPB in trees in New York State.

-SPB is widespread throughout Suffolk County, but the largest infestations are located in Wertheim National Wildlife Refuge, Connetquot River State Park, Hubbard County Park, and Henry's Hollow Pine Barrens State Forest.
+SPB is widespread throughout Suffolk County, but the largest infestations are located in Wertheim National Wildlife Refuge, Connetquot River State Park, Hubbard County Park, and in East Quogue, NY.

 SPB has also been found in traps in Bear Mountain State Park in Orange and Rockland Counties, Schunnemunk State Park in Orange County, Roosa Gap State Forest in Sullivan County, and in Minnewaska State Park in Ulster County.

 Where does it come from?

 SPB is native to the southeastern United States but has been expanding its range up the Eastern Seaboard in recent years.
 Warming of extreme winter temperatures has most likely contributed to this expansion.